 Her teaching includes the first-year course in dispute resolution and professional responsibility, a seminar on alternative dispute resolution processes, private international law, and legal knowledge engineering.

 Her research expertise is in consumer rights in the contemporary cross-border digital society and technology policy and regulation.
-She was a co-counsel for the Canadian Internet Policy and Public Interest Clinic as an intervener before the Supreme Court of Canada, in Wellman v Telus, and was a co-counsel in Douez v Facebook and Haaretz v Goldhar and appeared before the Canadian Radio-Television and Telecommunications Commission in the 2016˗2017 Review of the Wireless Code.
+She was a lead counsel for the Canadian Internet Policy and Public Interest Clinic, as an intervener before the Supreme Court of Canada, in Wellman v Telus, and was a co-counsel in Douez v Facebook and Haaretz.com v Goldhar.
+She appeared before the Canadian Radio-Television and Telecommunications Commission in the 2016˗2017 Review of the Wireless Code.
 She also appeared before both the House and Senate Committees, as well as the Canadian Transportation Agency, on Air passenger rights.